-All course materials will be available through the class Latte and/or Perusall sites.
+All course materials will be available through the class Perusall site.
 I encourage you to take active notes on your readings either by printing them or using an e-reader with annotation functions.
 We will occasionally use Perusall to share comments.